danieldogeanu/right-type/README.md

 *NOTE 2: If you're using Webpack and Babel, you don't need to worry about using the `import` syntax.*

+*NOTE 3: Import destructuring (`import {isString} from 'right-type'`) only works if you use Webpack and Babel, as this is by default a CommonJS package and doesn't have named exports.*

 ### Usage

 And later in your code you can use it like so: